Spike and slab Bayesian sparse principal component analysis: Simulation study

 \subsection{On choosing the initial values for PX-CAVI and PX-EM}

-Before presenting the simulation results, we shall discuss how we obtained the initial values for the PX-CAVI algorithm (the same for the batch PX-CAVI algorithm) and the PX-EM algorithm.
-We found that the PX-CAVI algorithm is not very sensitive to different choices of the initial values.
-Therefore, we estimated $\hat\mu^{(0)}$ using the conventional PCA and set $\hat \bz^{(0)} = \mathbbm{1}_p'$.
-For $\hat\Xi_j^{(0)}$, we let it be an identity matrix times a small value (i.e., $10^{-3}$).
-Finally, for $(\hat\sigma^{(0)})^2$, we chose it to be the smallest eigenvalue of the Gramian matrix $X'X/(n-1)$.
+Before presenting the simulation results, it is necessary to discuss how we obtained the initial values for the PX-CAVI algorithm which is the same for the batch PX-CAVI algorithm, and the initial values for the PX-EM algorithm.
+We carefully explored different choices of initial values and found that the PX-CAVI algorithm exhibits robustness against variations in the initial values.
+Consequently, the algorithm is not overly sensitive to the specific choices of initializations.Therefore, we estimated $\widehat \mu^{(0)}$ using the conventional PCA and set $\widehat z^{(0)} = \mathbbm{1}_p'$.
+For $\widehat M_j^{(0)}$, we let it be an identity matrix times a small value (i.e., $10^{-3}$).
+Finally, for $(\widehat \sigma^{(0)})^2$, we chose it to be the smallest eigenvalue of the Gramian matrix $X'X/(n-1)$.

-Unlike the PX-CAVI algorithm, choosing initial values for the PX-EM algorithm is much tricker, as this algorithm can be easily trapped into a local maximum.
-We used two strategies to alleviate this issue.
+The PX-EM algorithm is more sensitive to poor initializations than the PX-CAVI algorithm.
+To address this concern, we employed two strategies aimed at alleviating this issue.
 The first one is proposed by \citet{rockova14}, which we replaced (\ref{eqn:EM-gamma}) with its tempered version given by